yamilavila/holberton-system_engineering-devops/0x19-postmortem/README.md

    * Corrective and preventative measures must contain:
        * what are the things that can be improved/fixed (broadly speaking)
-       * a list of tasks to address the issue (be very specific, like a TODO, example: patch Nginx server, add monitoring on server memory…)
+       * a list of tasks to address the issue (be very specific, like a TODO, example: patch Nginx server, add monitoring on server memory).

     * Be brief and straight to the point, between 400 to 600 words.
 While postmortem format can vary, stick to this one so that you can get properly reviewed by your peers.
 Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.